matheusbortoloti/AutoSync/README.md

    $ make auto_autosync some_file.c
    `````
 4. In the folder [generated](generated/) you can find the new files with the generated code, which can be built as usual.
+[WIP]

+# Benchmarks
+The FFT program from the well-known benchmark has been refactored to evaluate AutoSync.
+The original version can be found [here](https://github.com/SakalisC/Splash-3/blob/master/codes/kernels/fft/fft.c.in).
+The refactored version is [here](examples/benchmark_splash_fft/fft_auto_sync.c).

 # Contributors